Logotype of INTECH

 $ rake test:cmd

-ruby -Ilib:test:. -w -e 'require "minitest/autorun"; require "test/unit/pg_user_test.rb";
+ruby -Ilib:test:. -w -e 'require "minitest/autorun"; require "test/unit/one_test.rb"; require "test/unit/another_test.rb"; require "test/test_helper.rb";

 The cure